AIMS-Ghana/python-course/_days/03_plotting.md

 For the twist points:

- - use your shape-turtle functions (possibly with some modification) to draw a single plot with several different shapes of the same area.
+ - use your shape-turtle functions (possibly with some modification) to draw a single scene with several different shapes of the same area.
 Vary the color of those shapes according to their relative perimeters.
  - for shapes or solids that have multiple dimensions, find a way to capture the effects of varying both